 Online courses are taught electronically using the learning management system (LMS) Blackboard.
 All courses, both on-ground and online, have a Blackboard course shell.
 Even if you are not taking an online course, your instructor may still post course information, documents, announcements, etc. in your Blackboard course section.
 If you have never taken an online or hybrid course before, please review the following:

-- Technical Requirements: See the Blackboard Supported Browsers & Operating Systems page.
+- Technical Requirements: Go to Blackboard Supported Browsers and Operating Systems.

 - Online Learning FAQ

 If you registered for an online course by mistake or if you decide you are not prepared for online learning, select another course as soon as possible.
 If you need assistance with course selection, contact Advising and Counseling Services at 860-512-3320.

 In most cases, you will do all of your learning in your online class via your computer.
 Some instructors, however, may ask that you come to campus for an orientation session or tests.
 Please contact your instructor for details.